If you just want a quick fix to the problem without understanding the theory, jump to part IV introducing the ClassLoader Leak Prevention library.

 javax.el.BeanELResolver class of the Java Unified Expression Language /

 javax.el API kept a static strong reference cache with bean classes that had been introspected.
-This was reported as a leak and has since been fixed by using soft references in the cache, but at the time of this writing, there is no release including the fix.
+This was reported as a leak and has since been fixed in version 2.2.4+ by using soft references in the cache.
 For currently released versions, the authors have been kind enough to provide a

 purgeBeanClasses() method to clear the cache, however this method is both private and non-static… (The JavaDoc of the method is a bit of a funny read, as it suggests the authors realized the problem, but failed to provide a proper solution.)